Cape Town Water Situation: update 10 December 2018

 Please come prepared and know that some local activities might be restricted due to the water shortages.

 If your company plans your transfer to South Africa, please consider that the restrictions will influence your experience.

 If you visit on an independent tour, you might also like to visit these other great places and explore South Africa further here.

 If you have booked a tour or stay in Cape Town, your accommodation provider or tour operator surely will keep to your booking or in extreme cases will have made alternative arrangements, so your visit can go ahead as planned!
-Just be aware that swimming pools might not be open and note that water restriction will also apply to you as a visitor.
-Cars at rental places for example might not be washed, showers in B&Bs might be recommended to be limited etc.
+Just be aware that not all swimming pools will be open and note that water restriction will also apply to you as a visitor.
+Cars at rental places for example might not be washed, shower times in B&Bs might be requested to be limited etc.

 Cape Town Water Crisis: Save like a local and experience the city life through the eyes of locals.

 Surely an authentic experience will await you!
 Come prepared.
 Save with us and know that you still will be welcome.
 Hint: Pack enough clothes to change, so you do not need to wash your clothes on a short visit to Cape Town and bring wet wipes and hand sanitiser, so you can keep clean if there is no water.